 Mentors also learn about current issues in science education from teachers.
 We encourage mentors to visit their partner teacher’s classroom during the school year as teachers implement molecular biology labs with their students.

-We welcome scientists working at Fred Hutch or other nearby research institutes to serve as mentors.
-Register now to join the SEP as a scientific mentor or download the SEP Mentor Information PDF.
+We welcome scientists working at Fred Hutch or other nearby research institutes to serve as mentors to science teachers in Washington State.
+Register now to join SEP as a scientific mentor or review details via the Mentor Recruiment Flyer.
+For more info, email SEP@fredhutch.org or register for one of our info session starting January 2024.

 *Times are tentative and will be confirmed before the program date